QubesOS/qubes-doc/user/troubleshooting/usb-troubleshooting.md

 Upon trying to attach a USB device using the `qvm-usb -a vm-name device-vm-name:device` command, you may face the error `Device attach failed: no device info received, connection failed, check backend side for details`.
 This error mainly arises due to problems specific to the particular device, such as the device being incompatible with qvm-usb or a broken cable.

+## Attaching device to a qube works, but the device disconnects or disappears upon usage

+After attaching a device to a qube, upon attempting to use the device results in the device disappearing or disconnecting.
+This may be observed by the device no longer existing in the Devices widget or the application within the attached qube indicating the device is no longer found.

+As a first line of defense, increase the amount of memory given to the USB VM (sys-usb).
+High-bandwidth devices such as webcams have been [observed](https://github.com/QubesOS/qubes-issues/issues/6200) to need more memory in sys-usb.
+If increasing the amount of memory does not resolve the issue, check kernel logs within sys-usb as well as the attached qube for errors before filing a bug report.

 ## usbVM does not boot after creating and assigning USB controllers to it ##

 This is probably because one of the controllers does not support reset.